Paul Budde

 The Battle of Woeringen – June 5, 1288

-After, in 1282, duke Waleran IV of Limburg died, the duchy of Limburg was inherited by his daughter Irmgard, who was married to count Reinoud I of Guelders.
+After, in 1282, duke Waleran IV of Limburg died, the duchy of Limburg was inherited by his daughter Irmgard, who was married to count Reinoud I of Gelre.
 She died childless a year later, and her husband claimed the duchy.
-This claim was recognized by King Rudolph I of Germany.
+This claim was recognised by King Rudolph I of Germany.

 However, after her death Waleran’s brother Adolf of Berg also claimed the duchy.
-A year later, he sold his claim to duke John I of Brabant, who wanted to expend his territory and reunite the former duchy of Lotharingia.
-Furthermore, the duchy of Limburg was also important because it was on the trade route to the Rhine.
+A year later, he sold his claim to duke John I of Brabant, who wanted to expand his territory and reunite the former duchy of Lotharingia.
+The duchy of Limburg was like Brabant also derived from the prestigious Lower Lotharingia title.
+Limburg was furthermore important because it was on the trade route to the Rhine.
+Limburg was named after the city of Limburg at the river Vesder

-Between 1283 and 1288, there were several smaller confrontations between both sides, none of them decisive.
+Between 1283 and 1288, there were several smaller confrontations between both sides , none of them decisive.
 During these preliminary skirmishes, the various local powers chose sides.
-The archbishop of Cologne, Count Henry VI of Luxemburg and his brother Walram I of Ligny, and count Adolf of Nassau-Weilburg joined forces with the Guelders side as well as the Lords of Boxmeer, Groesbeek and Gennep, while the counts of Loon, Tecklenburg and Waldeck as well as the Lord of Cuijk were allied with Brabant.
+The archbishop of Cologne Siegfried von Westerburg, Count Henry VI of Luxemburg and his brother Walram I of Ligny, and count Adolf of Nassau-Weilburg joined forces with the Guelders side as well as the Lords of Boxmeer, Groesbeek and Gennep, while the counts of Loon, Tecklenburg and Waldeck as well as the Lord of Cuijk were allied with Brabant.

 In a last minute change to the already volatile situation, Reinoud sold, in 1288, his rights to Limburg to Henry of Luxemburg, only just before peace talks were scheduled.
 This angered John of Brabant, who immediately started a campaign against Reinoud.
 The two sides finally met at Woeringen, a castle on the Rhine, which at that time had been taken by the archbishop of Cologne.
 The citizens of Cologne however fought on the side of Brabant.